 The Stout’s styling is a mix of industrial-simplicity, staid styling flourishes, and utility.
 As is rather known early adopters of the brand found a reliable and trusty machine.
 In due time, those qualities found enough favor to even outsell Nissan’s Junior in developing nations.

 That said, Nissan had the compact pickup segment to themselves.
 It would take Toyota a while to catch up, as the Coronaline pickup was as much of a dud as the sedan had been.
 The Corona and Publica affairs were setbacks that sent the company into deep assessment in order to correct course.

-This post’s CC is a fairly early Stout.
-The dual headlights and steel grille indicating it belongs to the ’62-’67 restyle.
+This post’s CC is a fairly early Stout, from 1963 per its owner.
+The dual headlights and steel grille being firstly used on that year.

 The original 1960 face was a simpler affair.
 The model would prove popular enough to grant three facelifts, with minor updates in the mechanicals all throughout its run from ’60 to ’78.

 The existence of this post’s Stout was not a complete surprise to me.
 Indeed it was a delayed encounter, as my wife got some captures of it a few years ago while on the move.
 This not being a large city, I had been waiting to come across it sooner or later.

 An encounter that admittedly took longer than I expected.
 Yet, as its parked-by-the-curbside sight came into view during my drive, I braked and parked abruptly as if by Pavlovian conditioning.
 I bolted from my seat, cell phone in hand, knowing I had finally found my prey.

 In the back appears a Didea S.A. badge, the local dealer that got on the Toyota-train back in 1953.
 It still exists to this day, both as a car dealer (Toyota and others) and as major real state developer (a bit on their history appears in an older Corona (Tiara) post of mine).